 - Must be able to communicate effectively in English (verbally, written and comprehension)

-- French/Indigenous language skills would be considered asset
+- French/Indigenous language skills would be considered asse

-Interested candidates are invited to submit a resume along with verification of academic accomplishments quoting the competition number # 2019-1262-AM to:
+Interested candidates are invited to submit a resume along with verification of academic accomplishments quoting the competition number # 2019-1326-AM no later than August 5, 2019 at 4:00 PM to:

 Northern Ontario School of Medicine

 935 Ramsey Lake Road, Sudbury, Ontario P3E 2C6

 The Northern Ontario School of Medicine offers accommodation for applicants with disabilities throughout its recruitment processes.
 If you require accommodation during the recruitment process, or require an accessible version this posting, please contact Human Resources via email at firstname.lastname@example.org.

 The Northern Ontario School of Medicine invites applications from all qualified individuals.
 NOSM is committed to employment equity and diversity in the workplace and welcomes applications from women, visible minorities, Indigenous people, persons with disabilities, and persons of any sexual orientation or gender identity.